Conservatories are an extremely popular addition to any kind of property, but they sadly do not last forever.

 A uPVC conservatory typically has a lifespan of between 25-30 years, with additional work often needed past that point in order to keep it up to date in both appearance, security and thermal performance.

 So, often homeowners are looking out for ways of replacing a conservatory or renovating it into a far longer-lasting structure.

 Extensions, being predominantly built from brick, can last for almost as long as the property it is attached to and can be a great, more permanent alternative to a conservatory; but what do you need to do in order to upgrade your conservatory into one?

 The definition of a conservatory is a structure that is more glazing than solid walls, including 75% for the roof and over 50% for the walls.
 Extensions on the other hand is anything below that percentage, meaning that you can still bring in a lot of natural light and ventilation into your space even without it being a conservatory.

 However, extensions often require permission, which conservatories are typically exempt from, which can lengthen the time of an installation and cost you more money in fees; but extensions can also be exempt if their structure is within certain parameters, such as being under 30m2 and being a single storey.

 Can I convert a conservatory into an extension?

 Getting a brand new extension can often involve buying in materials, hiring project managers and surveyors and sinking months of your time into planning and overseeing the construction.

-However, If you don’t want to replace your pre-existing conservatory with a brand new extension and would rather find ways of transforming your conservatory into one via smaller changes, then you can actually begin that process by fixing a new roof onto your conservatory.
+However, if you don’t want to replace your conservatory with a brand new extension and would rather find ways of transforming your conservatory into one via smaller changes, then you can actually begin that process by fixing a new roof onto your conservatory.

 For more information on replacement roofs, please contact us today or visit our roofing page to start finding quotes.